SciRuby/iruby/README.md

     iruby notebook

 #### Mac
-I reccomend an installation using [Anaconda](https://store.continuum.io/cshop/anaconda/).
+I recommend an installation using [Anaconda](https://store.continuum.io/cshop/anaconda/).
-I has not chacked the installation to MacOS X, but four lines below were necessary in v0.1.x.
+I have not checked the installation to MacOS X, but four lines below were necessary in v0.1.x.

     conda remove zeromq (If you installed anaconda) brew install zeromq